rolandbolboaca/CUSUM-Robustness-and-Resilience/README.md

 ## ▶️ Run Instructions

 -   Execute Setup Functions Blocks
+-   First time loading the data takes time.
+    - However, they are stored first in a dictionary for access to file names and everything.
+    - Secondly in np arrays (this is way faster).

 -   If you dont have the datasets:
     1. You can download them from the links in the dataset section
     2. You can load them from the pickle file!
+    3. You can generate them from the code in the dataset section
+    4. You can use the pkl files: np_all_data_..._.pkl.
+        - They are already converted to np arrays (recommended).
+Place them in the dataset dir.

+-   I recommend skipping to 4.
+Download np pkls and use that.
+-   Play arround with the parameters in the Setup Functions Blocks
+-   Play arround with the parameters in the lower blocks:
+    -   Robustness and Resilience Experiments
+    -   Dataset Params
+    -   CUSUM Params
+    -   Model Params
 -   Execute CUSUM Experiments
+-   Execute Robustness and Resilience Experiments
+-   Execute Anomaly Detection Experiments
+-   Execute Plotting
+-   Due to the enormity of the datasets and the whole experimental evaluation, it might take some time.
+Be patient or optimize the code!

 ## 📚 References